0xMartin/NetworkAppTestingTool/README.md

 ## 🧪 Testing diagrams

-These two diagrams illustrate how application testing is conducted using the **NATT** black box testing tool.
+These two diagrams illustrate how testing is conducted using the **NATT** black box testing tool.
 On the left side, there is the testing tool which communicates with the tested application through modules (colored blue in the picture).
-The communication is then evaluated for the purpose of testing.
+The **incoming data** from the communication channels is then evaluated for testing purposes.
 It is verified whether the tested application behaves according to defined expectations.

 <img src="./doc/diagram_rest.png" alt="Diagram with testing of REST app" >